singsongadisu/singsongadisu/README.md

 I love coding and technology.

-* 🌍  I'm based in Hawassa, Ethiopia
+* 🌍  I'm based in Addis abeba, Ethiopia
 * ✉️  You can contact me at [singsongadisu@gmail.com](mailto:singsongadisu@gmail.com)
 * 🧠  I'm learning AI/machine learning, python,js
 * 🤝  I'm open to collaborating on any real-time world problem solving projects that can help my community.